Scientific name: Diaphora mendica

 - Family – Tigers, Ermines, Footmen and allies (Arctiids)

 - UK BAP: Not listed

-Dock, dandelion, heathers, chickweed, plantains, Purple-moor grass and Eared Sallow.
+Docks, dandelion, heathers, chickweed, plantains, Purple-moor grass (Molinia caerulea) and Eared Sallow (Salix aurita).

 - Countries – England, Wales, Scotland, Ireland

 - Common and widespread throughout England and Wales but more restricted in distribution in mainland Scotland and Ireland.
 Common and widespread in the Channel Islands.